-As an ecommerce retailer, your success relies heavily on the online marketplaces you choose to do business in.
+As an ecommerce seller, your success relies heavily on the online marketplaces where you choose to list your products

 Your marketplace determines your audience, your reach, a good chunk of your overhead costs, and the policies and rules you have to abide by as a seller — and all of these can have a big impact on your reputation and your bottom line.